Reno – Random Curiosities: Playawear, toys, arts, tattoos, piercings, and smokes

 Sierra Water Gardens

 2110 Dickerson Road – 775-622-4090 – (Keystone)

 Open Mon-Sat 10am-5:30pm, Sun 11am-4pm.
 A really delightful place to get away from the city for a while.
-Located right next the Truckee River, Sierra Water Gardens may make you feel like you are in Japan, among the ponds, koi, water lillies, and orchards.
+Located right next the Truckee River, Sierra Water Gardens may make you feel like you are in Japan.
 And really delightful people.
-But you can also get custom made, high-quality fire pits and tiki torches made out of metal and ideal for the playa.
+But you can also get custom made, high-quality fire pits and tiki torches made out of metal and nice for the playa.